-The City maintained five individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenue, expenditures, and changes in fund balances for the General Fund, Capital Fund, Local Hospitality Tax Fund, Fireman's Fund, and the Volunteer Fireman's Fund.
+The City maintained three individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenue, expenditures, and changes in fund balances for the General Fund, Capital Fund, and the Local Hospitality Tax Fund.
 The governmental fund financial statements can be found as listed in the table of contents.